|Objective||Learning to compile, structure and document academic output that exists in another form than (only) the written form.|

-Modern humans are often seen as superior to other animals in a wide range of cognitive and behavioral domains.
-Researchers have adopted comparative approaches to find out which mechanisms underlying human intelligence, social cognition, communication and other complex behaviors are shared with other species.
-In this course we will look at studies investigating the behavior of non-human animals as well as studies from the field of Artificial Intelligence that can teach us about cognition.
+Understanding cognitive processes involves breaking them down into more fundamental computational subparts.
+In this course we will take an interdisciplinary look at studies investigating the behavior of non-human animals as well as studies from the field of Artificial Intelligence that can teach us about cognition.
 To what extent can we find parallels for complex human behavior in non-human species?
 What can we learn about human cognition and behavior from the comparative approach?
 To what extent can complex human behaviors be operationalized and implemented in AI systems?
 And how can we use AI applications to study animal behavior?
-Issues such as the emergence of culture, social imitation, language, domestication and ethics will be addressed using data on various species including birds, primates and dolphins.
+Issues such as the emergence of culture, social imitation, language, art, song, domestication and consciousness will be addressed using data on various species including birds, primates and dolphins.

-We will read and discuss literature on animal cognition and gain hands-on practice with the design and presentation of a scientific poster, which will be displayed at a poster festival in the last week of the course.
+We will read and discuss literature on animal and computational cognition and gain hands-on practice with the design and presentation of a scientific poster, which will be displayed at a poster festival in the last weeks of the course.
 We will also discover how animal cognition research is conducted in practice during two class field trips.

 In this research seminar we will take an interdisciplinary journey through the field of language evolution and explore the many creative ways evidence can be gathered to study the origins of this unique human trait.
 We will look at widely varying theories and review methods and results from research in genetics, computer simulations, field work data on emerging sign languages, laboratory experiments and comparisons with other cultural systems like music.
 Language can be seen as a complex adaptive dynamical system that evolves and constantly adapts to the humans that are learning and using it.
 What kind of mechanisms support this process of cultural evolution?
 How can we study it in a quantitative way?
 How does all this new data fit with original theories on the origins of language?